Last updated on September 28, 2023

 Incendiary Command does everything a red card can do.
 It destroys lands, deals face damage, wipes out entire boards through damage, and wheels the table.
 This card is decent in any mid-power EDH deck that runs well and helps you refill your hand while also acting as a nice way to push some face damage.
 Consider Incendiary a wheel or land destruction card with the other two options are alternative routes you can go down if the time is right.

-Coming in at the 5th place is Lorehold Command which has a few things going for it.
-Its instant speed makes it a great utility card with its indestructible plus making a 3/2 spirit.
-The card has the option to also go on the offensive because that second ability gives your creatures (including that spirit) haste.
+Coming in at the 7th place spot is Lorehold Command which has a few things going for it.
+Its instant speed makes it a great utility card with its indestructible plus making a 3/2 Spirit.
+The card has the option to also go on the offensive because that second ability gives your creatures (including that Spirit) haste.

 There’s also some nice utility choices in drawing cards in exchange for a permanent, or removal with the third option being a practical Lightning Helix.
 Lorehold is a solid card all around and an excellent way to start off my top five.

 #6.
 Prismari Command